31 May 2024

 Data Propagation

-Data propagation involves replicating and synchronizing data across different databases.
-This solution ensures that all parts of a business have up-to-date and consistent information.
+Data propagation involves copying/pasting data across different databases.
+This solution creates a singular entity that gathers the data, then synchronizes it with other databases, and ensures that all parts of a business have up-to-date and consistent information.
 For example, a customer updates their contact details in one system.
 Through data propagation, all other systems, such as marketing databases or customer service platforms, get this update.

 Data propagation is instrumental in dynamic environments where timely information is crucial.
 However, compared to data consolidation, which creates a single source of truth, data propagation can lead to increased data storage needs as the same data is stored in multiple systems.